Back to Top

 How do I find out who my advisor is?

-If you are a new student and have never attended college or have transferred in less than 13 credits, your first advisor at CSU Pueblo will be an advisor in the First Year Program.
-You can go to the Center for Academic Enrichment to look up your advisor or call 719.549.2584.
-If you are in your third semester at CSU Pueblo or are a transfer student with 13 transferable hours, you will see a departmental advisor in your major.
+If you are a new student and have never attended college or have transferred in less than 60 credits, your first advisor at CSU Pueblo will be a primary role staff advisor in the Pack Center (or Hasan School of Business).
+You can go to the Find Your Academic Advisor website to look up your academic advisor or call 719.549.2584.
+If you have completed over 60 credits (or transferring in over 60 credits), you will see a departmental faculty advisor in your major.

 •